We have compliance rules, policies and strategies for our members.

 Designed for busy people, the American Lifeguard Association gives you more flexible online lifeguard training options that combine online lifeguard training that works with employers.
 Our program’s skills reflect ECC science and findings from the United States Lifeguard Training Standards Coalition.
 We also require employers to meet the new Model Aquatic Health Code (MAHC) requirement to conduct pre-service evaluations and in-service training.

-If you are looking for lifeguard classes near me, we will do our best to help.
+If you are looking for lifeguard training near me, we will do our best to help.
 Please let us know if you have any questions.
 You can reach us on our Contact Us page.
 You’re going to need to provide your first and last names, as well as your address, your phone number, and email address.

 The American Lifeguard Association (ALA) has been offering training for over 30 years.
 It is a national educational association with the full support of the Swimming Pool and Spa Association and Global Lifeguards, a nonprofit 501(c)(3) organization.
 These organizations are all members of the Global Lifeguard Association, which make up one of the largest worldwide aquatic consortiums and has certified over 250,000 individuals, and saved countless lives over the past quarter of a century.
 The American Lifeguard Association helps develop testing protocols and administer health and safety programs at swimming pools, waterparks, waterfronts, and beaches.